DashboardCode/BsMultiSelect/README.md

 There are many similar plugins but this reuses maximum of Bootrap 4 styles and code.
 In many cases it can be adjusted for your Bootsrap theme without editing CSS or with minimal efforts.

-There are two modes: you can use plugin  without or with its external CSS.
+There are two modes: you can use plugin with or without its external CSS.

-1. There is a possibility to use plugin without adding new CSS rules ( `BsMultiSelect.css`) just adjusting styling parameters in javascript: default `cssPatch=true` mode.
+1. There is a possibility to use plugin without adding CSS file/rules (here `BsMultiSelect.css`) just adjusting styling parameters in javascript: this is default `useCssPatch=true` mode.

-2. If you are building your project CSS form SASS then link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
-It will utilize your Bootstrap theme variables.
-This is one option of `cssPatch=false` mode.
-Other optin is traditional: copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.
+2. If you are building your project CSS file form SASS then link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
+It utilize your Bootstrap theme variables.
+This is first use case of `useCssPatch=false` mode.
+Other use case is traditional: copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.

 The Plugin follows Bootstrap 4 conventions and use the same instruments (babel, sass, rollup) so pretend to represent a BS team's modern plugin's **boilerplate**.
 Supports all Bootsrap component features (pre/append buttons, validation).
 Supports RTL.